hch12907/bop/README.md

 Bop
 ===
-bop is a experimental editor that written in Rust.
+Bop is an experimental editor infrastructure that written in Rust.

 License
 -------